thoughtbot/factory_bot/GETTING_STARTED.md

 After calling `FactoryBot.lint`, you'll likely want to clear out the database, as records will most likely be created.
-The provided example above uses the an sql transaction and rollback to leave the database clean.
+The provided example above uses an sql transaction and rollback to leave the database clean.

 You can lint factories selectively by passing only factories you want linted: